Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

 2. Then you need to install OpenVPN:

-   You can install and configure OpenVPN automatically using the following `script <https://raw.githubusercontent.com/Nyr/openvpn-install/master/openvpn-install.sh>`_.:
+   You can install and configure OpenVPN using the following `script <https://raw.githubusercontent.com/Nyr/openvpn-install/master/openvpn-install.sh>`_.:

    .. code-block:: bash